ffedox/eptic-pipelines/eptic.v4/README.md

 # EPTIC.V4

 Workflow for future EPTIC updates.
+Example files

-## User part
+## Updates to EPTIC guidelines

 1. database_tables contains a file "texts_for_test.xlsx" simulating the texts table in the database after an user has added IT to an existing event.
 Let's assume this is what we would find in SkEPTIC's database.